Donor Profile: William E. Leising '72

 “Bill Leising was the consummate Canisius man,” recalls President John J. Hurley.
 “He was an accomplished student, and became a loyal and generous alumnus who unfailingly supported the college.”

 Leising served as a Canisius Fund volunteer, an enthusiastic member of his class reunion committee and a frequent guest at the college’s various alumni events.
 In 1998, Leising generously established the Hubert George and Alice Shyne Leising Scholarship.
 Named in memory of his parents, the scholarship supports freshman students who are physically challenged and demonstrate financial need.

 Leising’s generosity continues to endure, even in his passing.

-Canisius recently received a $1.15 million gift from the estate of William E. Leising.
+Canisius recently received a $1.15 million gift from his estate.
 The dividends of such an endowment are vast: Leising’s gift secures a permanent source of revenue for his scholarship.
 It keeps a Canisius education affordable.
-Ultimately, Leising’s legacy will provide a lifetime of educational opportunity for Canisius students.
+Ultimately, Leising’s legacy will provide a lifetime of educational opportunities for Canisius students.

 “Bill’s bequest to the college culminates a lifetime of giving to Canisius and we are touched by this final act of generosity,” concludes President Hurley.

 Create your legacy at Canisius.
 Join the Rev. James M. Demske '47, SJ, Society by visiting canisius.edu/demske.